Comparative Philosophy

 The Parallel

-Svadharma, your own duty in your own circumstances, maps closely to Epictetus's "act the part given to you."
-Arjuna was trying to avoid his role as a warrior.
+Svadharma — your own duty in your own circumstances — maps closely to Epictetus's act the part given to you.
+The Gita states this twice, in slightly different registers.
+BG 3.35 says your own imperfect duty is better than another's well-executed one — and adds that svadharme nidhanam sreyah: dying in your own duty is preferable to following another's path.
+BG 18.47 repeats the first line but adds svabhava-niyatam karma: action fixed by your own nature.
+The Gita's point is not merely social role but alignment between action and nature.
 Epictetus, born a slave, performed his role with such completeness that he became one of the most admired philosophers of his century.
 Both traditions say: you may not have chosen this role.
-Do it well.
+Do it with your whole nature.
 That is what you have.

 Similarity 5: Equanimity in Success and Failure